alpheios-project/documentation/development/README.md

 `// eslint-disable-line prefer-const` comment string at the end of the line to disable this rule for a selected line.
 The presence of this rule will be an indication that the props of the object may change but the object itself is never reassigned.

+#### Documentation of the source code

+The guidelines for documenting the source code are collected in the [Documentation standards](https://github.com/alpheios-project/documentation/blob/master/development/source-code-documentation.md)

 ## GitHub Practices